tiffanimarlowe/project_template/README.md

 + Recharge time roughly represents the flight time by a factor of 3.
 Meaning, a flight time between 3-6 minutes will require a recharging time of 9-18 minutes.
 + Drones will fly “uncontrolled”.
 Meaning, there will be no transmission range implemented.
 Instead, drones will be programmed with address coordinates and flight obstacles (flight profile) prior to the start of the simulation.

-#### Assumptions:
+#### Assumptions

-- the effective time from order to loading the drone is a triangular distribution with a minimum 3 minutes, an average 7 minutes and a maximum of 12 minutes.
++ The effective time from order to loading the drone is a triangular distribution with an average of 7 minutes (minimum of 3 minutes; maximum of 12 minutes).
-- unloading the package at the destination is a uniform distribution between 20 and 45 seconds.
++ Unloading a package at the destination is a uniform distribution between 20 and 45 seconds.
-- the distribution center is responsible for the depicted area, which has a diameter of 14.2 miles.
-We have chosen a smaller than possible (17 miles) diameter as we have to include some measures for wind (even minor wind speeds can have huge effects) and possible higher drag for the packages.
++ No package is heavier than 4 lbs.
-- no package is heavier than 4 lbs total.
++ To provide various distances for the drones to cover and deliver to, the data set is equipped with 13 different addresses that vary in distance.
-- there is one distribution center, which prepares the packages and houses the drones
++ There is one distribution center that prepares the packages and houses the drones
-- we have 13 different adresses to deliver the packages to, for the different distances to cover.
++ The distribution center is responsible for the depicted area that has a diameter of 14.2 miles.
+We have chosen a smaller than possible (17 miles) diameter to allow room for additional measures such as wind (even minor wind speeds can have huge effects) and potential package drag.

 ![Chosen Delivery Area ](images/Delivery_Area.png)